Managing MCAS

 This can include adopting specific diets such as low histamine or FODMAPS; controlling blood sugar fluctuations can also be beneficial.
 Some people may need to explore a combination of diets depending on their specific triggers, and if this is complicated, seeking help from either a dietician or nutritionist with knowledge of MCAS can be helpful.

 This can also mean careful management of your personal environment, ensuring your home is free of your known triggers or those commonly understood to affect people with MCAS.
-Scented products such as candles, perfumes and air fresheners are classic examples of common triggers.
-Cleaning products can also be problematic for some.

 Of course, in many cases, MCAS triggers are challenging to identify and new triggers may continue to develop over time.
 Sometimes, it is not always practical or even possible to avoid every trigger all of the time, particularly in public spaces.